pivotal/blog/content/post/using-action-cable-with-cloud-foundry.md

 As well as showing you the basics of Action Cable this guide will show you how to configure your app so that it runs on Cloud Foundry.
 In this particular guide I will be deploying to [PWS](https://run.pivotal.io/), which is Pivotal's consumer instance of Cloud Foundry, however most of the steps will be relevant to any Cloud Foundry instance.

+All code used here can be found [here](https://github.com/pivotal-sydney/action-cable-test).

 Here is a demo of [the running app](https://actioncable.cfapps.io) with 2 windows open side by side:

 {{< responsive-figure src="https://cdn.dylangriffith.net/f8aa4a18-55f5-48df-bcda-7425ab4004e2.gif" >}}